- How do I apply?

-- Enrolled in at least 1 credit hour in a degree-seeking program at GMU during the academic term for which the emergency funding application is made; and
+- Enrolled in at least 1 credit hour in a degree-seeking program at Mason during the academic term for which the emergency funding application is made; and

-- For UNDERGRADUATE students, earned at least 12 credits in current program on the Mason campus prior to the current term application; and
+- For Undergraduate students, earned at least 12 credits in current program at Mason prior to the current term application; and

-- For GRADUATE students, earned at least 9 credits in current program on the Mason campus prior to the current term application; and
+- For Graduate students, earned at least 9 credits in current program at Mason prior to the current term application; and

 - Demonstrate an unexpected financial hardship resulting from an emergency or crisis; and

-- Provide documentation to support the request as may be required by the Stay Mason committee.
+- Provide documentation to support the request as may be required by the Stay Mason Fund committee.

 - Is there a maximum amount I can apply for?

-There is no limit on how much you can request; however, available funding may be limited.
+There is no limit on how much you can request.
+However, the amount of funding awarded is determined by the review committee.
 You will need to submit documentation to support each expense for which you seek assistance.
-The amount of funding awarded is determined by the review committee.
 In making awards, the review committee is subject to federal and university guidelines and funding limits as well as the availability of funds.

 - What should I know about completing my application?